Europe – The Hapsburgs Ascendant

-This course considers the European balance of power in the latter part of the 16th Century.
+This course restarts the series that considers European history in the round and considers the European balance of power in the 16th century.

 Mike Shaw was a regular soldier for over 30 years and has been a keen student of history all his life.
 A regular contributor to the Dillington programme, he has an interest in the history of the continent as a whole, particularly where western and slavic cultures have been impacted.
 A frequent independent traveller through the whole continent, he explores how trading networks flourished from the earliest times despite the countervailing demands of religion and tribal security.
 He offers rare insights into how historical perspectives have influenced more recent events.
 More importantly however, it is the way he tells the story.